mahtokamal/OS_foundational_concepts/Mobile_Device_Connectivity.md

 |Incoming and Outgoing mail server names|These names are provided by the network administrator or ISP.|
 |Account Credentials|This consists of the username that is used to log in to the mail server and the account password. <br> Always use strong passwords.|

+# 1.3.2
+# 1.3.3 Android Email Configuration

+Android devices are capable of using advanced communication applications and data services.
+Many of these applications and features require using web services provided by Google.

+When you configure an Android mobile device for the first time, you are prompted to sign in to your Google account with your Gmail email address and password.
+Signing in to your Gmail account makes the Google Play store, data and settings backup, and other Google services accessible.
+The device synchronizes contacts, email messages, apps, downloaded content, and additional information from Google services.
+If you do not have a Gmail account, you can use the Google account sign-in page to create one.

+Use the following steps to add an email account on an Android device.

+**Step 1.** Touch the Email or the Gmail app icon.
+**Step 2.** Choose the type of account (i.e., Google/GMAIL, Personal, or Exchange), and tap NEXT.
+**Step 3.** Enter the device's passcode if needed.
+**Step 4.** Enter the email address you want to use and the password.
+**Step 5.** Tap Create New Account.
+**Step 6.** Enter your first name, last name, email address, and password.
+**Step 7.** Provide a phone number for account recovery purposes (optional).
+**Step 8.** Review the account information and tap Next.

+**Note:** If you want to restore Android settings to a tablet that you have previously backed up, you must sign in to the account when setting up the tablet for the first time.
+You cannot restore your Android settings if you sign in after the initial setup.

+After the initial setup, access your mailbox by touching the Gmail app icon.
+Android devices also have an email app for connecting to other email accounts, but it simply redirects the user to the Gmail app in later versions of Android.

+# 1.3.4 iOS Email Configuration

+iOS devices ship with a stock Mail app that can handle multiple email accounts simultaneously.
+The Mail app supports several different email account types, including iCloud, Yahoo, Gmail, AOL, Outlook.com, and Microsoft Exchange.

+An Apple ID is required to set up an iOS device.
+An Apple ID accessed the Apple App Store, the iTunes Store, and iCloud. iCloud provides email and the ability to store content on remote servers.
+The iCloud email is free and offers remote storage for backups, mail, and documents.

+All iOS devices, apps, and content link to your Apple ID.
+When an iOS device is activated for the first time, the Setup Assistant guides you through connecting the device and signing in with or creating an Apple ID.
+The Setup Assistant also allows you to create an iCloud email account.
+During the setup process, you can restore settings, content, and apps from a different iOS device from an iCloud backup.

+Use the following steps to add an email account on an iOS device.

+**Step 1.** Select **Settings > Passwords & Accounts > Add Account.**
+**Step 2.** Tap the account type (i.e., iCloud, Exchange, Google, Yahoo, AOL, or Outlook).
+**Step 3.** If the account type is not listed, touch Other.
+**Step 4.** Enter the account information.
+**Step 5.** Touch **Save.**

+# 1.3.5 Intenet Email

+Many people have multiple email addresses.
+For instance, you may have a personal email account and a school or work account.

+The email service provided uses either:

+**Local email** - A local IT department manages the email server, such as a school network, business network, or organizational network.
+**Internet email** - The email service is hosted on the internet and controlled by a service provider such as Gmail.
+Users can access their online mailboxes using the following:

+Default mobile email app included in the OS, such as iOS Mail.
+Browser-based email clients, such as Mail or Outlook.
+Mobile email client apps, including Gmail and Yahoo.
+Email client apps provide a better user experience when compared to the web interface.

 # 1.4 Mobile Device Synchronization
 # 1.5 Mobile Device Connectivity Summary